 School staff must plan and implement family involvement activities that exemplify ongoing and meaningful consultation of the families whose children benefit from Title I, Part A services.
 Find the information you need — requirements, tools and resources — to build an effective parent involvement program.

-In your child’s school, federal law — through the Title I, Part A program — makes it possible to expand basic educational programs with services and interventions that support struggling learners.
-Your involvement with the decisions school and district staff make about services and interventions is critical to the quality of your child’s life at school and their academic success.
+Federal law — through the Title I, Part A program — makes it possible to expand basic educational programs with services and interventions that support struggling learners.
+Parent involvement with the decisions school and district staff make about services and interventions is critical to the quality of a child’s life at school and their academic success.

 Visit our resources page to find out:

 - How Title I, Part A programs work

 - What a school and district must do to keep parents informed and involved

-- What you can do to enrich your child’s experience of teaching and learning
+- What a parent can do to enrich a child’s experience of teaching and learning

 - Download parent guides to Title I, Part A programs and school improvement.